ClareMSYanGit/Interop-TestSuites/README.md

 pass.
 However, each test suite provides you with a useful indication of interoperability.

-This repository contains SharePoint and Exchange Protocol Test Suites, and the README document includes the following:
+This repository contains SharePoint and Exchange Protocol Test Suites.
+Inside each test suite folder, you will find configuration files, test cases, and associated supporting files, such as scripts source coder, reference guide, deployment guide, and specifications.
+To get a quick introduction, review this README document which includes the following:

--   [Overview](#overview): An introduction on the test suite design and its components.
+-   [Overview](#overview): An introduction to the test suite design and its components.

 -   [Get started](#get-started): A generic quick-start guide on how to deploy,